 - Do you everyday situations or activities because they make you anxious?

-How should I deal with my anxiety?
+How should I deal with my stress and anxiety?

 - Be disciplined in your sleeping habits